jgm/gitit/README.markdown

 - The `passwordSalt` is used to encrypt passwords and should be changed for every new site.
 - `debugMode` causes diagnostic information to be printed to the console.
-- `lockedPages` is a list of pages that cannot be edited from the web interface.
+- `noEdit` is a list of pages that cannot be edited using the web interface.
   (They may still be edited via git, by those with access to the repository.)
+- `noDelete` is a list of pages that cannot be deleted using the web interface.
 - The `accessQuestion` is either `Nothing` (in which case anyone will be allowed to register for an account) or `Just (question, [ans1, ans2, ...])` (in which case anyone who registers must first answer the `question` with